 Then there’s the issue of cost.
 As demand rises, so too do costs.
 There’s already a chasm in the price you’ll pay for a hotel at Tokyo Disney Resort on an off-season weekday as compared to a peak season weekend.
 We’re talking ~$125/night versus ~$375/night for the Hilton and Sheraton Tokyo Bay hotels.
 Expect every night during the Summer Olympics to make that peak season weekend pricing to look like a bargain.

 Even if you don’t visit Japan for the Tokyo Summer Olympics 2020 and instead wait until the games over, you’re likely to see increased prices.
 Japan is going to be riding the wave of increased tourism due to its promotional blitz.
 That advertising will also result in higher crowds, which will result in higher prices.
 Sure, prices will spike during the Olympics, but we’d expect the overall trend in pricing to steadily slope upward between now and 2023.

 With this said, it isn’t all doom and gloom.
-On the plus side, Tokyo Disneyland is adding a mega-budget Beauty and the Beast mini-land (read our Beauty and the Beast Land Construction Update for more on that) that includes what promises to be one of the best attractions Imagineering has ever created.
+On the plus side, Tokyo Disneyland is adding a mega-budget Beauty and the Beast mini-land that includes what promises to be one of the best attractions Imagineering has ever created.